-- Moral support and assistance with meeting difficult timelines
+Moral support and assistance with meeting challenging timelines

 Elements of good workplace relationships

-Trust: The ability to trust your coworkers and the feeling that you can rely on them is an important characteristic when building a workplace relationship.
+Trust: The ability to trust your coworkers and feel that you can rely on them is important when building a workplace relationship.

 Acceptance: Acceptance and understanding of one another and your role in the workplace relationship is an important element.